-We are also using Orion to explore academic production and collaboration networks; for example, §5.1 discusses data extracted from the ACM Digital Library.
+We are also using Orion to explore academic production and collaboration networks, for example, section "Linking graph construction" discusses data extracted from the ACM digital library.
 To inspect the career progress of computer scientists, we use Orion to construct a social network based on co-publication.
-Using Orion's subgraph extraction facilities (Figure 7), we define social networks over increasing periods of time (e.g., first all publications up to 2000, then 2001, etc).
+Using Orion's subgraph extraction facilities (Figure 13), we define social networks over increasing periods of time (e.g. first all publications up to 2000, then 2001, and so on).
 We then batch compute betweenness centrality scores for each extracted network.
-As Orion enables easy data export, we subsequently loaded the data into Tableau for further analysis, leading to the plot in Figure 8.
+As Orion enables easy data export, we subsequently loaded the data into Tableau for further analysis, leading to the plot in Figure 14.